arily/phpEZhtmltagger/README.md

 		],
     'script' =>
         [
-        // this could be harder for you cause every sigle script needs
+        // this could be harder for you cause every single script needs
         // a specific array to tell tagger what this script is,
-        // and it just copied your input to tag <scrpit type="(here)" src=""></script>
+        // and it just copied your input to tag <script type="(here)" src=""></script>
         // also I forget about location, that'll be put in src label just  ^-here!
             [
                 'type'=>'text/javascript',